 By applying these strategies consistently, you can work towards a healthier credit score.
 Remember, it’s not just about achieving that score; it’s about being in control of your financial future.

-multiple applications in a short period, as this can result in multiple hard inquiries.
+Multiple applications in a short period, as this can result in multiple hard inquiries.
 Each inquiry can slightly lower your score.

 - Understand that hard inquiries typically stay on your report for two years, but their impact on your score diminishes over time.